farshadfalaki/pim/README.md

 I've used mysql db to persist product information and statistics, and RabbitMq for mesage broker.
-Because updating statistics for a day will generate so many updates for one row in statistics table, I decided that make  updating statistics process async.
+Because updating statistics for a day will generate so many updates for one row in statistics table, I decided to make  updating statistics process async.
 After updating product info, an message is sent to statistics service to update.

 ### Prerequisites
 To compile and run the project, the following tools should be installed: